Stylback/ravir-challenge/Report.md

 ### Custom dice coefficient

-The elephant in the room and the main reason for our low performance was due to a flawed loss function implementation.
+The main reason for our low performance was due to a flawed loss function implementation.
 Our goal was to implement a **multi-class dice coefficient** that could also handle **weight maps**, this would allows us to both better isolate veins from artieris and keep the small structures seperated from the background.

 Despite not giving rise to errors, our current implementation does not allow the model to learn across epochs.
 Why this is we do not yet know.

 ![histogram](https://github.com/Stylback/ravir-challenge/blob/main/media/histogram.png?raw=true)

+### Hyperparameters

+As the model would not learn, it was difficult to evaluate the impact and performance of different hyperparameter settings.
+We had to go on the initial model performance as displayed by the histogram, which also means that every hyperparameter was tuned to the biggest **inital** performance.
+With a working loss function, we would instead have tuned our hyperparameters to the largest long-term performance.

 ### Data augmentation

 Due to the small datset, image augmentation is a must.
 We implemented a modest variation of augmentation in our image generator as we saw performance hits with greater variation.
 We believe that with a working loss function we would have been able to combine greater variations in augmentation with additional epochs to achieve better model performance.

-### Hyperparameters

-As the model would not learn, it was difficult to evaluate the impact and performance of different hyperparameter settings.
-We had to go on the initial model performance as displayed by the histogram, which also means that every hyperparameter was tuned to the biggest **inital** performance.
-With a working loss function, we would instead have tuned our hyperparameters to the largest long-term performance.

 ### K-fold Cross-validation